masabai/aws-center-disease-etl/README.md

 Pipeline orchestrated via AWS Step Functions and scheduled with EventBridge.
 Pipeline dynamically reports success/failure in Step Functions, with SNS notifications.

 ### Phase III — CDC ETL with Spark (Serverless)
-Dataset: CDC Nutrition Data (2 CSVs, ~60 MB)
-Objective: Extend the same pipeline to handle larger data using AWS Glue (Spark-based).
-Purpose: Demonstrate Spark ETL orchestration on AWS in a cost-optimized way.
+Demonstrates a scalable, serverless ETL workflow using AWS Lambda, Glue (Spark), and Step Functions in a cost-optimized way.
-Architecture: Fully serverless (Lambda + Glue + Step Functions + SNS)

-Pipeline Overview
+Dataset: CDC Chronic and Heart Disease data (~60 MB combined), processed at scale for analytics.

 Extract (E): Reuses the same Lambda function from Phase I.

-Transform & Load (T/L): Handled by AWS Glue Job (Spark) for scalable processing.
+Transform & Load (T/L): Handled by AWS Glue Job (Spark) for scalable processing, and verified in Redshift.

+-- CenterDiseaseControl\phase2-pandas-hybrid\pandas_etl_screenshots\quicksuite_analysis.png

 Validation (V): GX step skipped — Glue and EC2 Spark validation can be cost-heavy for the free tier.
-Verification: Data loaded into Amazon Redshift.
--- CenterDiseaseControl\phase2-pandas-hybrid\pandas_etl_screenshots\quicksuite_analysis.png

 Testing:
 Local pytest is used for validating transformations and performing schema checks.